adamcharnock/dokku-client/README.rst

     full list of available commands:

-        prompt  Open a prompt
         help       Show this help message
+        configget  Set one or more config options configset  Set one or more config options in the app's ENV file prompt     Open a prompt
+        restart    Restart the container

     See 'git help <command>' for more information on a specific command.